rygo6/GTAvaCrypt/README.md

 1. Delete the entire GTPoiyomiToon folder and import the official package from https://github.com/poiyomi/PoiyomiToonShader.
 2. Delete the old GTAvaCrypt folder.
 3. In the Unity Editor click `Window > Package Manager`.
 Then in the Package Manager window click the `+` in the upper left corner and select `Add package from git url...` and then paste `https://github.com/rygo6/GTAvaCrypt.git` in the field and click `Add`.
 This will clone the package via the Package Manager into the Package folder.

+*If you get an error about git not being installed, you may need to install the git package from here: https://git-scm.com/*

 #### Upgrading from V1